Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 As a result, the final clusters will be based more on patterns in gene 3 while ignoring patterns in other genes (Lakshmanan 2019).
 However, we want to see how these four genes together can help identify the cancer type, instead of merely gene 3.
 Therefore, we have to standardize the raw data to transform all variables to comparable scales so that all genes have the same importance (Lakshmanan 2019).

-We can standarize our data easily using sklearn package in Python.
+We can standarize our data easily using sklearn package in Python (Lakshmanan 2019).
 ```python
 from sklearn.preprocessing import StandardScaler
 data = np.array() 		#data initialization, needs to be an array